 Altogether, this will cover every base and convince the prospect that your product or service is the one for them.
 Leave them in no doubt about your value to them!

 Sounds like a lot of video…

-You don’t have to break your back making video content if you work smart to get the most out of your budget.
+You don’t have to break your bank making video content (see our video price guide here) if you work smart to get the most out of your budget.
 Get the basics done first and see how you go.
 The following should be your first priority when creating new visual content: